Benja1972/topicphrase/README.md

-# Key-phrase extraction with Sentence Transformers
+# Key-phrases extraction and topic modeling with Sentence Transformers
 Simple code for extraction of key-phrases and group them in topics from a single document or set of documents based on dense vectors representations (embeddings).
 The Sentence Transformers [sentence-transformers](https://github.com/UKPLab/sentence-transformers) is used to embed the documents and key-phrases candidates.
 It combines several ideas from different packages.
 Core steps of pipe-line include:
 - extract noun phrase candidates using spacy (for simplicity we take part of the  code from pke package [pke](https://github.com/boudinfl/pke));
 - calculate embedding of phrases and original document with help of  Sentence Transformers;